-You can either structure your article by seeing how the competitors fair against each other in different categories, or you can give each it’s own in-depth discussion detailing the pros and cons of it with a nice little wrap-up at the end.
+You can either structure your comparison article by seeing how the competitors fare against each other in different categories, or you can give each its own in-depth discussion detailing the pros and cons of it with a nice little wrap-up at the end.

 Sometimes we just want to block out the bad stuff and only look at the good stuff.

-With Benefit articles, you can write persuasive pieces that only highlight the advantages of a product or service.
+With benefits articles, you can write persuasive pieces that only highlight the advantages of a product or service.

 While these are important, be aware that they are among the most common articles businesses are already writing about.

-Readers are often a little more on-guard when reading these types of articles because they know we want to tell them how amazing our stuff is, and their BS flags will be quick to call us out for over inflating our value.
+Readers are often a little more on-guard when reading these types of articles because they know we want to tell them how amazing our products and services are, and their BS flags will be quick to call us out for overinflating our value.